The best flashgun in 2023: the best strobe units for Canon cameras, Nikon and more

 (Image credit: Getty Images)

 So what features do you need?
-TTL (Through The Lens) flash metering enables easy use in all sorts of conditions, while bounce and swivel heads give you the option of reflecting light off ceilings and walls for a softer effect.
-Motorised zooms automatically track the focal length of your lens to extend your flash's reach when shooting at longer focal lengths.
-To varying extents, the flashguns here also offer wireless connectivity, simplifying off-camera flash.
-Different photographers will have different needs, and a flashgun that doesn't do something you don't need it do may well be cheaper than one that does.
+Automatic TTL (Through The Lens) flash metering enables easy use in all sorts of conditions.
+Bounce and swivel heads give you the option of reflecting light off ceilings and walls for a softer effect.
+Motorized zooms automatically track the focal length of your lens to extend your flash's reach when shooting at longer focal lengths.
+To varying extents, most flashguns also offer wireless connectivity, simplifying off-camera flash.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.